paulorieck/ZionBox-Desktop/README.md

     - [IPFS](https://ipfs.io) must be previously initialized with: npm init
 - electron (automatically installed through npm);
 - node-gyp (to build from source, automatically installed through npm);
-- npm (to initialize the ZionBox-Service automatically at boot, automatically installed through npm);

 ## The entire eco-system compreends the listed software:
 - ZionBox-Desktop (GUI Client, currently necessary for all installations, if you don't have a UI Server you cannot use ZionBox currently);
-- [ZionBox-Service](https://www.npmjs.com/package/zionbox-service) (necessary to run the Desktop GUI);
 - [ZionBox-Mirror](https://www.npmjs.com/package/zionbox-mirror) (OPTIONAL if you want resilience to your data.
 Manages data to be resilient on your sub-network);
 - [ZionBox-Server](https://www.npmjs.com/package/zionboxserver) (NECESSARY AT LEAST ONE SERVER FOR YOUR APPLICATION.
 Establish connections between the differed nodes on your ZionBox network);